 4. Visualize and show sensitivity to another’s perspective.
 Empathy is felt by using someone else’s life filters to relate to their feelings and emotions.
 In this light, empathy is also known as the gateway to compassion.

 In a situation requiring empathy, what happens if we cannot hold our self in check?
 We might most likely take on the other person’s feelings and emotions as our own, meaning that their drama becomes our drama.

 What happens if we are inattentive to what is verbally spoken?
-We might most likely make up sh&% about them, meaning: telling the other person what they are supposed to or should be feeling right now.
+We might most likely make up stuff about them, meaning: telling the other person what they are supposed to or should be feeling right now.

 What happens if we address the anger instead of the underneath hurt?
-It is my belief we then waste precious time arguing for the shit one party or both people want(s) to be right about.
+It is my belief we then waste precious time arguing for the crap one party or both people want(s) to be right about.